 The last train passed many years ago, and today the former signalman´s house is secluded in the quiet, hilly landscape of the Saxon Vogtland.
-A Dutch/ German family from the Black Forest well in love with the 150 year old house and revitalised the building.
+A Dutch-German family from the Black Forest fell in love with the 150 year old house and revitalised the building.
 The house is to be their retirement home one day, but before then guests can enjoy their holidays in this picturesque retreat.

 What to do

-Cycling trail from Oelsnitz to Falkenstein, dams Pirk and Pöhl, Plohn leisure park, dragon cave Syrau, golf, excursions: Göltzschtalbrücke, Greiz.
-In winter: cross-country skiing on the Kammloipe.
+Cycling trail from Oelsnitz to Falkenstein, dams Pirk and Pöhl, Plohn leisure park, dragon cave Syrau, golf, excursions to Göltzschtalbrücke and Greiz.
+In winter cross-country skiing on the Kammloipe.

 Why we like this house

 An oasis of peace in the midst of nature, which conveys both vastness and a sense of security.

 This house is great for

 |DE – Germany, Saxony, Droßdorf Vogtland

 |secluded location between green meadows and wooded hilltops